efflamlemaillet/biosphere-commons/demos.md

 Hackathon Goals:

 - create a VM with the a dockerized version of Galaxy using Slipstream and launch it on Exoscale Cloud and IFB Openstask cloud (pilot)
+- Test edugain authentication in Galaxy

 Application and components are available in [UC13 folder in Slipstream workspace](https://nuv.la/module/cyclone/UC13-Galaxy).

-At the end of the Hackathon dockerized version of galaxy (version 6433) has been deployed on exoscale, but some problem during docker installation remain on the IFB core pilot.
+At the end of the Hackathon, a dockerized version of galaxy (version 6433) has been deployed on exoscale, but some problem during docker installation remain on the IFB core pilot.

 ![dashboard-screenshot](./uc13/nuvla.png)
 ![pathotrack-home-page](./uc13/galaxy_hackathon.png)